Ovation of the Seas: White Island eruption

 On 9 December 2019, a volcanic eruption occurred on New Zealand's White Island (Whakaari) while Ovation of the Seas was docked in the nearby Port of Tauranga.
 There were 47 people, including 38 passengers and crew from the ship on the island when it erupted, despite an increase in seismic activity in recent weeks.
 The eruption killed 22 people and injured 25.
 A spokesperson said the line was "devastated by today's events", and the ship remained in port until 11 December to assist with recovery efforts.
 The captain offered refunds to all passengers on board the ship.

 2020: spread of COVID-19

 In March 2020 thousands of passengers were ordered to self-isolate after disembarking from the ship in Sydney, Australia on 18 March due to COVID-19 fears.
 79 passengers subsequently tested positive for the virus.
 As of 1 April, the ship was located off the coast of New South Wales.
 The International Transport Workers' Federation had called on the Australian government to allow the crew members to be disembarked so that they could be flown to their countries of residence.
 They formed part of 15,000 crew members in 18 cruise ships sitting off the Australian coast during the pandemic.

 On 2 April, a 75-year-old former passenger died in Wollongong Hospital.
 The ship departed Australia on 4 April 2020 with its crew.

+Amplification

+In March 2026, Ovation of the Seas underwent a major amplification in the Seatrium Tuas Shipyard, in Singapore, which added the Lime & Coconut bar and refreshed pool deck, Giovanni’s Italian Kitchen, Izumi Teppanyaki, the Pesky Parrot tiki bar, expanded casino, and new cabins like the Panoramic & Ultimate Family Suites.